 13. You should learn to make your own mind up…

-I’ve always been a contrarian (I used to debate/argue with my mum all the time) so this comes naturally to me, but I’ve learned that you shouldn’t accept anything at face value.
+I’ve always been a contrarian (I used to debate/argue with my mum all the time even when I was a kid) so this comes naturally to me, but I’ve learned that you shouldn’t accept anything at face value.
 Sometimes it’s easier to accept what your friends think about something, and it’s definitely easier to fit in that way, but you never should.

 Always think about things for yourself.
 Make your own mind up, consider your points of view may differ.
 Be fiercely independent.